 Visiting Los Angeles?
 Learn all about Southern California.

-Los Angeles is another one of those cities that parents sometimes hesitate to visit with kids.
-Hollywood, trendy restaurants and velvet-rope clubs don’t screen child-friendly.
-But there is a lot for families to do in L.A., and you really can’t beat the perfect Southern California weather.
+Parents sometimes hesitate to visit Los Angeles kids.
+Hollywood, trendy restaurants and velvet-rope clubs don’t scream child-friendly.
+But there are a lot things for families to do in L.A., and you really can’t beat the perfect Southern California weather.

 The concierge at the Peninsula Hotel was kind enough to provide his top ten list for things to do with kids in Los Angeles.
 We thought it was a handy round-up of all the must-see attractions for families.
 It also clued us in to a few hidden gems we didn’t know about, like glow-in-the-dark mini golf.
 Cool!